sajadkoder/speakswap/README.md

 2. **Styles not applying**: Ensure Tailwind CSS is properly loaded
 3. **Voice buttons not appearing**: Check browser compatibility and permissions
 4. **Translation delays**: Normal for first translation, subsequent ones are faster

+## Migration from Android to Web

+SpeakSwap was originally developed as an Android application but has been successfully migrated to a web application to provide:

+- **Universal Access**: Works on any device with a web browser
+- **No Installation Required**: Instant access without app store downloads
+- **Cross-Platform Compatibility**: Supports Windows, macOS, Linux, iOS, and Android
+- **Real-time Updates**: Instant feature updates without app store approval
+- **Better Accessibility**: Enhanced accessibility features for all users
+- **Improved Performance**: Leverages modern web technologies for optimal performance

+The migration maintains all core functionality while adding new web-specific features like clipboard integration and enhanced keyboard shortcuts.

 ## Acknowledgments